 How It Works

-Whereas term loans provide your business a lump sum of cash upfront to repay over a period of time, a business line of credit functions just like a credit card.
+Whereas term loans provide your business with a lump sum of cash upfront to repay over a period of time, a business line of credit functions just like a credit card.
 You have the flexibility to use it and repay it on an as-needed basis, as long as you do not exceed your allotted credit limit.
 You are required to pay interest on the amount you spend.
 For example, if you have a credit line of $100,000 and you’ve spent $20,000 of it, you’ll have to pay interest on the $20,000.
 However, most lenders won’t charge a prepayment fee so you can repay your balance earlier to minimize interest costs.
-For a business line of credit, you can borrow from $5,000 to $250,000 with interest rates typically ranging from 7.65%-23.99%.
+For a business line of credit, you can borrow from $5,000 up to a maximum of $250,000, with interest rates typically ranging from 7.65%-23.99%.

-Why You Might Need It For Your Business
+Why You Might Need It for Your Business

 - Purchasing new equipment or machinery